New supplements mentioned

 Last Updated:August 10, 2023

-Depression is a state of low mood that can persist for weeks or months.[1]
-The symptoms of depression interfere with daily life and are often present during adolescence and young adulthood but may not be diagnosed until adulthood.
-As of 2019, The National Center for Health Statistics reports that 4.7% of U.S. adults over 18 years of age have regular feelings of depression.
+Depression is a prolonged state of low mood that can disrupt daily life; it often emerges during adolescence or young adulthood but is frequently diagnosed later on.
+As of 2019, 4.7% of U.S. adults over 18 experience regular feelings of depression.

-Depression is diagnosed by a healthcare provider who usually uses questionnaires that assess symptom severity.
-For more information on diagnosing depression, please refer to the American Psychiatric Association.[3]
+Depression is diagnosed by a healthcare provider using questionnaires that evaluate the severity of symptoms.
+For additional details on the diagnosis of depression, please refer to the American Psychiatric Association.

 New supplements mentioned